15 Marketing metrics to maintain & measure small business growth

 Each metric will allow you to assess whether a campaign is effective or not, the beauty of marketing is that it is all about testing and optimising in order to establish a formula that works (for a period of time until you have to adapt again).

-Assessing these metric will allow you to identify if your ad copy is meeting target standards to drive awareness, if the landing pages you are sending the audience to resonates with their intent and whether your e-commerce has adequate UX and SEO standards to assist conversion.
+Assessing these metrics will allow you to identify if your ad copy is meeting target standards to drive awareness, if the landing pages you are sending the audience resonates with their intent and whether your e-commerce has adequate UX and SEO standards to assist conversion.

 The marketing metrics laid out in this guide will help you direct your marketing efforts and measure overall performance.
 Remember, it’s key to keep an eye on your “true north” goals first and foremost.
 These indicate how well your marketing campaigns are contributing to your strategic business goals.